Gustav Koerner: Rescued by "Angels"

 On 1 May 1833, Koerner boarded a ship in Le Havre sailing to North America with a group of emigrants headed by the patriarch of the Engelmann family, whose son Theodor was an old friend of his from college.
-On the passage he became engaged to his future wife Sophie, a daughter of Engelmann's who was born in the Electorate of the Palatinate (Pfalz), a historic region of Germany.
+On the passage he became engaged to his future wife Sophie, a daughter of Engelmann's who was born in Imsbach in the Palatinate (Pfalz), a historic region of Germany.
 A year earlier, as a vanguard for the family, her cousin George Engelmann had explored the region of the Midwestern United States.
 George was also from Frankfurt, about the same age as Gustav, and had attended the same school, receiving a degree as M.D. and later becoming a famous expert in the botany of North America.

 They reached the Port of New York City on 17 June and went next to St. Louis in Missouri, a slave state that Koerner deeply abhorred.
 Shortly after, having departed that city, he and the Engelmanns settled down in the Shiloh Valley near Belleville, Illinois.
 (Demonstrating the sincerity and earnestness of Koerner's attitude toward the abolition of slavery, the 50th anniversary edition of the "Belleviller Zeitung" printed this example from "those memorable days of the anti-slavery movement: A large crowd was gathered in great excitement in Belleville's public square.
 Koerner, inquiring for the cause of this unusual gathering and learning that a slave was being offered for sale, rose from his horse, went to the auction stand, bought the slave, and immediately gave him freedom.")

 Koerner continued his legal studies in American law at Transylvania University in Lexington, Kentucky during 1834–1835.
-While at the University, he got to know Mary Todd, who, a few years later, married Abraham Lincoln.
+While at the university, he got to know Mary Todd, who, a few years later, married Abraham Lincoln.
 From 1835 he practiced in Belleville as a lawyer in his own firm, then practiced in the office of Adam W. Snyder in Belleville and from 1837 worked in the office of James Shields.
 In 1838 he received American citizenship.